 Our manufacturing processes are dependent upon critical steelmaking equipment such as furnaces, continuous casters, rolling mills and electrical equipment (such as transformers), and this equipment may incur downtime as a result of unanticipated failures.
 In particular, as a single blast furnace operation, any unplanned or prolonged outage in the operation of the blast furnace and/or steelmaking facility may have a material adverse effect on our ability to produce steel and satisfy pending and new orders, which will materially impact our revenues, cash flows and profitability.
-We have insurance coverage for property damage and business interruption losses after a specific etentions, provides coverage for loss of gross profit resulting from the interruption of business operations.
+We have insurance coverage for property damage and business interruption losses after a specified minimum damage.
+Our business interruption insurance, which is subject to specific retentions, provides coverage for loss of gross profit resulting from the interruption of business operations.

-Our predecessor, Old Steelco, experienced plant shutdowns or periods of reduced production as a result of such equipment failures
+Our predecessor, Essar Steel Algoma Inc. ("Old Steelco"), experienced plant shutdowns or periods of reduced production as a result of such equipment failures.